facebook/create-react-app/packages/eslint-config-react-app/README.md

 - [role-supports-aria-props](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/role-supports-aria-props.md)
 - [scope](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/scope.md)

-If you want to enable even more accessibility rules, you can create an `.eslintrc` file in the root of your project with this content:
+If you want to enable even more accessibility rules, you can create an `.eslintrc.json` file in the root of your project with this content:

 ```json
 {